 Location: Chinese Tower

 Pink Christmas Market – LBGTQI+ Market

 Located in the LGBTQI district of Munich, Glockenbach, this market is the pinkest market in the city.
 With holiday-themed drag shows, disco Santa DJs and pink lighting this is the place to go if you’re a member of the queer community, but all allies are welcome too.
-It is tiny and I keep waiting for it to expand, so be prepared to get cozy with some new friends and dance the holidays away!
-This market usually opens later in the season.
+It is tiny and I keep waiting for it to expand, but it hasn’t happened yet so be prepared to get cozy with some new friends and dance the holidays away!

 German name: Haidhauser Weihnachtsmarkt

 Located in Munich’s French quarter this charming market is classy and cozy.
-Live music is performed every night starting 6 pm, proving Christmas carols can be hip and modern.
+Live music is performed every night starting at 6 pm, proving Christmas carols can be hip and modern.
 Every Friday there is a lantern parade, where children bring lanterns around the market.
-If you are interested in wood carvings, don’t miss the Zillertal hut.
+If you are interested in wood carvings then don’t miss the Zillertal hut.

 German name: Schwabinger Weihnachtsmarkt

 If you are into fine art and local handmade gifts that are different than your typical baby Jesus nativity carvings then this is the place for you.
 Walking into the market from the Ubahn station you’ll cross through a walkway lined with fine art displayed just for the event.
 Abstract statues are sprinkled throughout the market and the gifts are all one of a kind including artisanal metal and wood lawn and home decorations.
 Every year the market contracts a local artist to design a special collector mug that you can take home for a price.

 Schwabing Christmas Market Dates: Nov 25- Dec 24, 2022